pmd/pmd/docs/pages/pmd/userdocs/extending/rule_guidelines.md

     standards/style/good taste.
 5.  **Low: Change highly optional.** Nice to have, such as a consistent naming policy for package/class/fields…

-For instance, let's take the ExplicitCallToGC rule (“Do not explicitly trigger a garbage collection.”).
+For instance, let's take the DoNotCallGarbageCollectionExplicitly rule (“Do not explicitly trigger a garbage collection.”).
 Calling GC is a bad idea, but it doesn't break the application.
 So we skip priority one.
 However, as explicit call to gc may really hinder application performances, we set for the priority 2 ("Medium High").